صور الصفحة

 النشر الإلكتروني

 God, in dependence upon the grace that is in Jefus Chrift.
-The law is a lamp to their feet, and a light to their path; and the more they study it in its fpirituality and extent, the more vigoroufly will they prefs after conformity to it.
+The law is a lamp to their feet, and a light to their path; and the more they study it in its fpirituality and extent, the more vigorously will they prefs after conformity to it.

 4. Let us remember we are under a law in whatever cafe we be.
-And therefore our actions are a feed that will have a proportionable harveft.
+And therefore our actions are a feed that will have a proportionable harvest.
 And there will be a day of judgement, wherein every man's works and actions fhall be narrowly examined.
 Let us therefore ftudy to conform ourfelves to the holy law of God, being holy as God is holy, and exercifing ourselves to keep confciences void of offence both towards God and towards man.

 The moral Law fummarily comprehended in the ten Commandments.